Against Urban Perfection, Towards Collective Alternatives

 Visuals and design: Kees de Klein

 René Boer (1986, he/him) works as a critic, curator and organizer in and beyond the fields of architecture, art, design and heritage.
-He is based in Amsterdam, founding partner of Loom: Weaving New Worlds and editor at Failed Architecture.
+He is based in Amsterdam, founding partner of Loom - practice for cultural transformation and editor at Failed Architecture.

 Kees de Klein is a graphic designer, visual artist and art director based in Amsterdam